yutannihilation/string2path/cran-comments.md

-This is a minor release to add some features related to emoji, plus bug fixes.
+This is a minor release to address the CRAN check warning about the compiled code in sub-directories.
+Also, this release fixed a minor regression about filling polygons.